 - First, you must be in the top turtle position.
 And take charge of regulating the position and generating space while you’re there.

 - Position your chest close to your opponent’s head and provide the appropriate pressure to prevent his head from going forwards.
-This pressure may also be used to disorientate your opponent and open the space.
+This pressure may also disorientate your opponent and open the space.

 - Take advantage of the situation and slip your right arm away from your opponent’s neck to reach his right arm biceps.
 Then, your second arm emerges from above the opponent’s neck and connects to your right arm (choking arm)